Skip to content

 • 4

 Focus on net margin, not revenue.
-A ₹10 crore business with 2% net margin earns less than a ₹2 crore business with 15% net margin.
+A ₹10 crore business at 2% net margin earns ₹20L.
+A ₹2 crore business at 15% net margin earns ₹30L - and with far less operational complexity.

 • 5